interstitialRedirectModalTitle

 Pollinator hotel along nature trail.

 Walking through wildflowers is nothing short of magic.
-If you’re visiting New Jersey during July and August, stroll through the one-mile loop at our South Cape May Meadows Preserve to be surrounded by hundreds of swamp rose mallow blooms.
+If you’re visiting New Jersey during July and August, stroll through Boardwalk Trail at our South Cape May Meadows Preserve to be surrounded by hundreds of swamp rose mallow blooms.
 During late August into early October, the meadows at our Garrett Family Preserve boast thousands of goldenrod flowers.
 The pollinator trail brings you through the heart of the wildflower meadows, making for an excellent photo opportunity!

 Support Our Work